rtorrent-community/rtorrent-docs/docs/overview.rst

 To help you with basic configuration tasks, the :doc:`cookbook` contains a quick start into the ‘scripting language’ rTorrent uses for its configuration files.

-It then goes on showing how to solve some common configuration use-cases.
+:doc:`use-cases` then goes on showing how to handle a number of typical configuration needs, adding more features to the basic configuration.

 Building on that, the :doc:`scripting` explains more complex commands and constructs of said language.
 It also helps with controlling rTorrent